princomp/princomp.github.io/source/solutions/introduction/io.md

 </details>

 #.
+Write statements that perform the following tasks:

 Prompt the user to enter their favorite food and store the input value in a variable.

 <details>
 <summary>Solution</summary>